CNNs for JPEGs: A Study in Computational Cost: Related Work

-\rv{ There are also other recent works that use information from the compressed domain but do not fit in such categories.
-Some of them rely on other types of information available in the JPEG compressed data, for instance, quantization tables.
-Other works have focused in a particular domain, allowing them to take advantage of prior knowledge of the domain and reduce levels of ambiguity when analysing the content of an image.
-For instance, Li~et~al.~\cite{li2020learning} performed artefact removal on JPEG images with multiple quality settings but used only quantization tables from the JPEG compressed data; Chen~et~al.~\cite{chen2021compressed} designed a network for video super-resolution using partition maps and motion vectors; Tang~et~al.~\cite{tang2020facial} used a network designed for frequency data for facial expression recognition, however the DCT coefficients are not extracted from the JPEG compressed data, instead they are calculated from the decompressed images; and Qin~et~al.~\cite{qin2021fcanet} proposed the FcaNet, a model that uses frequency channel attention, which selects and learns the best DCT bases to compress the input data, generating scalars that are used to weight the importance of each input channel. }
+There are also other recent works that use information from the frequency domain but where not included in more details, since they have some key aspect that distance it from the scope of our work.
+For instance, Chen~et~al.~\cite{chen2018learning} uses Wavelet-like Auto-Encoder (WAE) to decompose the original image into two sub-images with lower resolution, reducing the computational cost; Chamain~et~al.~\cite{chamain2019faster} proposed a model to avoid decompression for JPEG2000 images, designing a CNN that works with Discrete Wavelet Transformed (DWT) coefficients; Li~et~al.~\cite{li2020learning} performed artefact removal on JPEG images with multiple quality settings but used only quantization tables from the JPEG compressed data; Chen~et~al.~\cite{chen2021compressed} designed a network for video super-resolution using partition maps and motion vectors; Tang~et~al.~\cite{tang2020facial} used a network designed for frequency data for facial expression recognition and Qin~et~al.~\cite{qin2021fcanet} proposed the FcaNet, a model that uses frequency channel attention, weighting the importance of each input channel.

 For the category of CNN designed specifically for DCT coefficients, some works have been proposed recently, as the ones mentioned so far, but in general they have only focused on improving the effectiveness of a given model.
 When analysing models designed for DCT coefficients, it is also very important to take into account their efficiency, since one of their main advantages is the speed up obtained by partially decoding the images, but in order to increase accuracy, many works end up increasing the complexity of the model, losing this advantage.
 In spite of all the advances in this nascent area, a more comprehensive study considering efficiency aspects, such as computational complexity and number of parameters, is still missing.
+This paper aims to fill such a gap.
+Here, we present a comprehensive study of DCT based models that considers not only their effectiveness but also their efficiency, such as computational complexity, number of parameters, and inference time.
+In addition, we propose different strategies to reduce the computational complexity and number of parameters of such models, in order to keep them similar to their RGB baselines.